guiuomsfont/Claw-Rover-K3/README.md

 2. **Real Driving Mode**: On the other hand, we implemented the Real Driving Mode which computes its speed based on the speed limiter traffic signs it detects.
 What this means is that this mode is always following the speed that the authorities have declared as fit for that section of the road.
 In the simulator, this driving mode acts according to the traffic signs we placed around the track, which means that it stops when it reads a STOP sign, and it adopts the speeds that the traffic signs indicate at all times.

-## **Handling module**:
+## **Handling Module**
 When the Handling mode is activated, the robot is already standing next to the piece of trash it has to collect.
 Therefore, the servos at the wheels are turned off during this mode.\
 First of all, the arm of the robot adopts a position which allows the camera to see the object from above.
-After that, the camera detects the coordinates
+After that, the camera detects the coordinates of the piece of trash. \
+Then, through the use of inverse kinematics equations, the robot computes the angle that each servo needs to adopt in order to reach the object.
+Once that's done, the claw will close, and the arm will lift, picking the object.\

+Finally, the object will be deposited in the trash container, which is used to store all the trash that Claw Rover K3 collects.\

+After all that is done, the robot will once again go back to the Driving Mode and so on.

 <!--
 In order to develop the idea we had, we must divide the software architecture in different modules.
 First to make them work separately and then be able to put them all together as one whole project.
 The modules are: